RedMule: A Mixed-Precision Matrix-Matrix Operation Engine for Flexible and Energy-Efficient On-Chip Linear Algebra and TinyML Training Acceleration: Implementation and Measurements

 \subsection{RedMulE Power}

 At a cluster level, the power consumption in the efficiency point amounts to \SI{59.3}{mW} during \gls{gemm} operation.
 The RedMulE contribution dominates the power envelope accounting for $66.8\%$ of the overall consumption, while the \gls{tcdm} banks and the \gls{hci} interconnect contribution is $13.3\%$.
 In this operating point, we reach a cluster peak energy efficiency of \SI{755}{GFLOPS/W} during \gls{gemm} execution, corresponding to $12.5\times$ higher energy efficiency with respect to the software baseline.
-During the execution of the algorithms belonging to \glspl{gemmop}' Group 1 on RedMulE, the cluster-level power dissipation reaches \SI{53.2}{mW}, leading to \SI{842}{GFLOPS/W}, which is $57.2\times$ higher than SW execution.
-On the other hand, during the execution of the algorithms in \glspl{gemmop}' Group 2, the power consumption is further reduced to \SI{37.6}{mW} resulting in \SI{1.19}{TFLOPS/W}, thus $81.2\times$ more efficient than software execution.
-Figure~\ref{fig:efficiency} compares the energy efficiency of RedMulE with the software baseline executed on 8 \riscv cores with 4 shared \glspl{fpu} on \gls{fp}16 elements during the execution of \gls{gemm}, \glspl{gemmop}' Group 1 and \glspl{gemmop}' Group 2 kernels.
-Figure~\ref{fig:areapower}b and Figure~\ref{fig:areapower}c show respectively the power breakdown for RedMulE, where most of the power is consumed by the \textit{Datapath}, and the \gls{pulp} cluster during a \gls{gemm} operation, where the majority of the power is consumed by RedMulE and by the \gls{tcdm} banks.
+Fig.~\ref{fig:areapower}b and Fig.~\ref{fig:areapower}c show respectively the power breakdown for RedMulE, where most of the power is consumed by the \textit{Datapath}, and the \gls{pulp} cluster during a \gls{gemm} operation, where the majority of the power is consumed by RedMulE and by the \gls{tcdm} banks.